Parnassius/cerbottana/README.md

 ## Contributing

-Before submitting a pull request, please make sure your code is formatted with `black` and `isort` (`poetry run poe format` will run those two commands automatically) and that `poetry run poe test` passes without errors.
+Before submitting a pull request, please make sure that `poetry run poe all` passes without errors.

 The bulk of cerbottana code is plugins (see [plugins reference](cerbottana/plugins/README.md)).
 Working on a simple plugin is a good first contribution.